georgesmbock/metagenomic_pipeline/README.md

 ---
 ## Limitations and Next Steps
 **Limitations:**

+Computational resources:

+The pipeline was designed to run on hardware with limited memory (≤8 GB RAM), which restricted the use of more computationally intensive methods such as PERMANOVA and NMDS ordination.

+Database scope:

+The Kraken2 viral database used was optimized for memory efficiency but smaller than comprehensive databases, potentially limiting the taxonomic resolution and completeness.

 **Future Directions:**
 - Functional annotation of assembled contigs to link taxonomy and ecological function.